webyanazagrebelna/test_task/README.md

+# test_task
-# test_task folder contains a folder with test plugin, which outputs "hello world" in the newest post via browser console
+test_task folder contains a folder with test plugin, which outputs "hello world" in the newest post via browser console